staticlibs/external_curl/README.md

 This project is a part of [Staticlibs](http://staticlibs.net/).

 This project contains a CMake wrapper for the [cURL library](https://github.com/bagder/curl).
-Wrapper uses `Makefile`s for each supported platform, supports toolchain specification with `STATICLIB_TOOLCHAIN` option and exports cURL headers to be used from dependent projects.
 Wrapper doesn't use cURL's own CMake script directly as it appeared too hard to integrate.

 cURL GitHub repository is used as a git submodule of this project. cURL is pinned to version 7.40.